Top 100 Recent CVEs

 Steps to mitigate:

-• Update the Gym Management System to a patched version
+• Update eGroupWare to a version that fixes this vulnerability

-• [Apply input validation and sanitization to the "plan" argument in the /ajax.php file
+• [Apply input validation and sanitization to the "user" parameter in calendar/freebusy.php

-• [Implement a Web Application Firewall (WAF) to detect and prevent SQL injection attacks
+• [Implement a Web Application Firewall (WAF) to detect and block XSS attacks

 What it does: